Is Our Chatbot Telling Lies? Assessing Correctness of an LLM-based Dutch Support Chatbot: Related Work

-\paragraph{Natural Language Generation} In previous studies of NLG, human evaluation is often used \cite{adiwardana2020humanlike, deriu2020spot, jamanetworkopen.2023.36483, Serban_Sordoni_Lowe_Charlin_Pineau_Courville_Bengio_2017}.
-To date, several studies have investigated how the human evaluation can be automated.
-Focusing on quality of dialogue \cite{Yeh-Eskenazi-Mehri-2021, Huang-Ye-Qin-Lin-Liang-2020, Pang-Nijkamp-Han-Zhou-Liu-Tu-2020}, or on a single messsage-answer pair.
-Our study can be classified under the latter, so called turn-level metrics.
-Much of the literature on turn-level metrics is focused on comparing embeddings of text \cite{Merdivan-Singh-Hanke-Kropf-Holzinger-Geist-2020, zhang2020bertscore, banerjee2023benchmarking, Das-Verma-2020}.
-It either test relevancy \cite{Merdivan-Singh-Hanke-Kropf-Holzinger-Geist-2020, zhang2020bertscore} or improvement \cite{banerjee2023benchmarking, Das-Verma-2020}.
-Improvement is measured along linguistic features like readability, syntactic style and complexity \cite{Das-Verma-2020}.
+In previous studies of NLG, human evaluation is often used \citep{adiwardana2020humanlike, deriu2020spot, jamanetworkopen.2023.36483, Serban_Sordoni_Lowe_Charlin_Pineau_Courville_Bengio_2017}.
+To date, several studies have investigated how human evaluation can be automated.
+Focusing on dialogue quality \citep{Yeh-Eskenazi-Mehri-2021, Huang-Ye-Qin-Lin-Liang-2020, Pang-Nijkamp-Han-Zhou-Liu-Tu-2020}, or on a single message-answer pair.
+Our study falls under the latter, known as turn-level metrics.
+Much of the literature on turn-level metrics is focused on comparing text embeddings \citep{Merdivan-Singh-Hanke-Kropf-Holzinger-Geist-2020, zhang2020bertscore, banerjee2023benchmarking, Das-Verma-2020}.
+It either tests relevancy \citep{Merdivan-Singh-Hanke-Kropf-Holzinger-Geist-2020, zhang2020bertscore} or improvement \citep{banerjee2023benchmarking, Das-Verma-2020}.
+Improvement is measured along linguistic features like readability, syntactic style and complexity \citep{Das-Verma-2020}.
 There are relatively few studies in the area of content-specific aspects.
-The existing research is focused on rational answers \cite{Phy-Zhao-Aizawa-2020, Tao-Mou-Zhao-Yan-2018} and helpful answers \cite{Gupta-Rajasekar-Patel-Kulkarni-Sunell-Kim-Ganapathy-Trivedi-2022} rather than on correctness of answers.
-Roychowdhury et al. suggest a framework for a financial bot that includes confidence monitoring.
-This monitoring aims to identify if the LLM is hallucinating in comparison to the context, with a focus on numerical hallucinations.
-While we have drawn inspiration from some features to evaluate hallucinations, our approach assesses content correctness using an expanded definition of truthfulness.
-Further, while they propose features for safeguarding a financial bot for decision-makers, our features are focused on a metric for chatbots designed for more general content and support questions.
-This metric is assessed by comparing it to human evaluations.
-While hallucination is well researched\cite{SurveyHallucination} and while it overlaps with truthfulness, they are not identical.
-They overlap in terms of producing information that is not present in the provided document base.
-However, hallucinated information can be accurate, e.g., correct hallucination.
-And on the other hand, non-hallucinated information is not always accurate.
-E.g. if non-hallucinated information is present in a different context than in the help documentation.
-To our knowledge, correctness is mentioned once before in literature as a metric, in the research from Mehri and Eskenazi \cite{Mehri-Eskenazi-2020}.
-They use a LLM to rate generated answers on various dimensions, among which, correctness.
+The existing research is focused on rational answers \citep{Phy-Zhao-Aizawa-2020, Tao-Mou-Zhao-Yan-2018} and helpful answers \citep{Gupta-Rajasekar-Patel-Kulkarni-Sunell-Kim-Ganapathy-Trivedi-2022} rather than on correctness of answers. \cite{Ji_2023} mention the concept of correctness and highlight that in the field of GQA, there is an absence of standardized definitions.
+They also note that current methods for assessing the factual correctness of answers usually rely on human evaluation, and better automatic evaluation is needed.